Bruce Fields

-Bruce Alan Fields (born October 6, 1960) is an American former professional baseball outfielder and the former hitting coach of the Cleveland Indians of Major League Baseball (MLB).
-He played during three seasons in MLB for the Detroit Tigers and Seattle Mariners.
+Bruce Alan Fields (born October 6, 1960) is an American former professional baseball outfielder, manager, and coach.
+He played during three seasons in Major League Baseball (MLB) for the Detroit Tigers and Seattle Mariners.

-Career
+Playing career

-Fields was drafted by the Tigers in the 7th round of the 1978 MLB draft.
-He played his first professional season with their Rookie league Bristol Tigers in 1978, and split his last season between the Atlanta Braves' Triple-A club, the Richmond Braves, and the Toronto Blue Jays' Triple-A team, the Syracuse Chiefs, in 1991.
+Fields was drafted by the Tigers in the seventh round of the 1978 MLB draft out of Lansing Community College.
+He played his first professional season with their Rookie league Bristol Tigers in 1978, and split his last season between twoTriple-A clubs, the Richmond Braves and the Syracuse Chiefs, in 1991.
+In 1978, he was a Florida State League All-Star and led the league in stolen bases.
+He led the Southern League in batting average in 1985, then the American Association in batting average in 1986.

+Fields made his MLB debut with the Tigers on September 3, 1986, getting a hit against the Mariners.
+He played in 16 games for the Tigers, batting .279, then spent 1987 back in the minors, setting a Toledo Mud Hens single-season record with 32 doubles.

+After that season, Detroit traded Fields to the Mariners for Stan Clarke.
+He made the Mariners Opening Day roster but was sent down after batting 2-for-14.
+He returned to the majors in July, hitting a pinch-hit home run against the Chicago White Sox, his only MLB home run, on July 25.
+He had his best stretch in the majors, hitting .302 after his recall.
+He played in three games for the Mariners in 1989, ending his MLB career.

+Coaching career

+After ending his playing career, Fields began coaching in the Tigers organization.
+He was a minor league hitting coach from 1992 to 1994, then managed the Jamestown Jammers for two seasons.
 From 1997 through 2000, Fields was manager of the Class A West Michigan Whitecaps, leading them in 2000 to the league's best record and winning the Midwest League Manager of the Year Award twice (1997 and 2000).
 He managed the Triple-A Toledo Mud Hens for two seasons, before serving as hitting coach for the Detroit Tigers from 2003 to 2005.

-Fields took over as hitting coach for the Cleveland Indians on June 19, 2011.
+In 2006, Fields joined the Cleveland Indians organization, as the hitting coach for the Buffalo Bisons.
+He became the hitting coach for Cleveland on June 19, 2011.
+After the 2012 season, he became a minor league instructor with the Tigers.

+Fields was a hitting coach in the New York Mets system in 2019 and 2021.

 Personal life

-Fields is the father of Detroit Tigers outfielder Daniel Fields, who played in his first and only major league game on June 4, 2015, against the Oakland Athletics.
-Fields' older son, Aaron, a former minor league prospect in the Cleveland Indians' system, was in attendance.
+Fields' son, Daniel Fields, played one MLB game for the Tigers on June 4, 2015.
+Fields' older son, Aaron, a former minor league prospect in the Cleveland's farm system, was in attendance.

 Fields was a basketball teammate of Magic Johnson at Everett High School (Michigan) in Lansing, Michigan, starting on the school's 1977 Class A Michigan High School Athletic Association championship team.